qor/doc/admin/restful_api.md

 ## Customize Fields

-Customize Fields in the API is same as normal resource, you could use `IndexAttrs`, `ShowAttrs` to configure visible fields to API users.
+Customize Fields in the API is same as a normal resource, you could use `IndexAttrs`, `ShowAttrs` to configure visible fields to API users.

 ```go
 user := API.AddResource(&User{})